 It makes sense to pick up a SIM card with data for such calls, but also to have a map available and to be able to look something up online when you’re on the trail.
 This site has a good overview of prepaid SIM cards with data in Israel.
 Note that there is not everywhere a signal though.

 The above mentioned INT forum is a wealth of information for any trail-related queries and you can post your own question in the forum.
 The IsraelTrail.net website has a great Resources Page with links to other websites about the trail.

 American Julian Bender hiked the INT a couple of years ago and kept a detailed diary on his experience, plus information on trip preparation, packing, etc.

 Diana Barshaw also chronicled her INT treks on her website along for advice for novice hikers and packing lists – she hiked the trail in shorter segments, which is another option to do the trek: instead hiking all of the trail at once, many people hike shorter segments in weekend or week-long trips.

 If hiking the trail by yourself isn’t for you, you can join the Walk About Love, an annual INT group hike that starts every spring in Eilat and finishes in Dan 81 days later.
 Anybody can sign up for it, and it is also possible to join for shorter segments, as long as you commit to at least 12 days.

-The red line in the picture above shows the route of the INT through all of Israel.
+The red line in the picture above shows the exact route of the Israel Trail.